Top 7 Things to do in Cottonwood, Arizona

 Mid-Range—The Iron Horse Inn is a small place with basic but comfortable rooms framing a cute courtyard.
 It’s an affordable option near one end of the town center.

-If you’re ok with a short drive or are open to taking a taxi after enjoying the wineries, there are a few other options.
+If you’re okay with a short drive or are open to taking a taxi after enjoying the wineries, there are a few other options.

 The Pines Inn & Suites is the least expensive option and the farthest away from Main Street.

-The Best Western Cottonwood Inn is the highest rated according to TripAdvisor currently, one of my favorite sources for reviews.
-And, another solid option is the Lux Verde Hotel if you can drive or don’t mind hopping into a cab.
+The Best Western Cottonwood Inn is currently the highest rated according to TripAdvisor, one of my favorite sources for reviews.
+Another solid option is the Lux Verde Hotel if you can drive or don’t mind hopping into a cab.

 Iron Horse Inn courtyard